Natural Foods Cooking School and Macrobiotic Studio

 Choosing a natural food lifestyle is much easier now than when I started my journey in 1971.
 At that time society was just becoming aware of natural foods, sparked by the macrobiotic movement.

 Fresh vegetables like collard greens, broccoli, parsley, and carrots are a must.
 Wakame and dulse sea vegetables find their use in salads and miso soups.
-Apples and blueberries are my snack and fast foods.
+Apples and blueberries are my snacks and fast foods.

 Omega-3 rich oils from flax, sesame, or olive oil moisturize my inner and outer complexion.
 Almonds and walnuts, and sesame, pumpkin or sunflower seeds, I choose over refined and chemically treated, hydrogenated oil-enriched items.